Grand Canyon University Online Master of Science in Health Informatics (MSHI)

 Paying for the Grand Canyon University Online MSHI

-Online students pay $557 per credit for the MSHI for a total tuition of $23,394 plus fees.
-Applicants should contact the Grand Canyon University College of Nursing and Health Care Professions for an updated cost estimate as tuition can change from year to year.
+Applicants should contact the Grand Canyon University College of Nursing and Health Care Professions for a current estimated cost as tuition can change from year to year.
+A special rate is available for active duty and active reserve military personnel.
+Prospective students may speak with a university counselor to learn more.

 As a final note, graduate students in the MSHI program may apply for student loans through the FAFSA.
-In addition, GCU offers several scholarships for online students.
-Students can find out more from the Grand Canyon University Admissions Office.
 MSHI students may also inquire with their employer regarding a tuition reimbursement program, as well as seek community or organizational funding.

 Grand Canyon University MS - Health Informatics